 Signed to Atlantic Records in 1992 at the age of 21, Melissa released her debut and sophomore albums on Atlantic after opening for Morrissey in the U.S. and UK.
 Melissa released three albums on W.A.R.
 Records from 1996 to 1999 and two on MPress Records from 2011 to 2014.
 In 2000, Melissa launched the nationally distributed independent record label Right On Records.
 Ferrick is currently working with the venerable Kill Rock Stars Records.
 Most recently, Ferrick started Drive Music Agency (D.M.A.), which offers musicians personal management and consulting services.
 D.M.A. currently represents Brennan Wedl and Joh Chase.

-Regarded in the industry and by her peers as one of the most prolific and hardworking artists in the business, Ferrick still tours regularly playing throughout North America.
-She has shared the stage with Morrissey, Marc Cohn, Paul Westerberg, John Hiatt, Joan Armatrading, Weezer, Tegan and Sara, G-Love & Special Sauce, Bob Dylan, Dan Bern, Ani DiFranco, k.d.
+Regarded in the industry and by their peers as one of the most prolific and hardworking artists in the business, Ferrick is an active songwriter and performs throughout North America.
+She has shared the stage with Morrissey, Joan Armatrading, Weezer, Tegan and Sara, Mark Cohen, Paul Westerberg, Bob Dylan, John Hiatt, Ani DiFranco, k.d.
 Lang, Suzanne Vega, Shawn Colvin, and many others.